openedx/edx-documentation/en_us/shared/students/SFD_teams.rst

 If you have changed your mind about the team you joined, you can leave a team.

+.. note:: edX recommends that you do not change teams after work in a course has started, without carefully considering the impacts to your work and that of your fellow learners.
+If you must leave a team for some reason, make sure you communicate with your fellow team members and let them know why and when you are leaving.
+This is especially important if you are part of the way through your course, and you and your team have been working together on a project or activity.
-To leave a team that you belong to, follow these steps.

-#.
-On your team's details page, select **Leave Team**.
+To leave a team that you belong to, select **Leave Team**.

+You are no longer visible in the team membership profiles list, or in the membership count.
+You can no longer add posts in the team's discussion.

 .. image to come

 ..
-Is there a confirmation message?
-Can't do on sandbox yet.
+Add info about confirmation message when implemented.

 =======================
 Creating a Team
 =======================

-Only if you cannot find an appropriate team to join within your topic, you can create a new team.
+If no teams exist in the topic, if existing teams have reached the maximum number of members, or if you do not want to join any of the existing teams in the topic, you can create a new team.

-When you create a new team, you are automatically made a member of it.
+When you create a new team in a topic, you are automatically added as a member.

 To create a team, follow these steps.